favsto/intech-compute-balancing/support/setup/project/README.md

 Please ensure that you copy/download this code in the location you choose as your favourite shell.

+## Assets project

+This codelab can be composed with two different projects: one project for common assets and another one that contains all the workers.

+### Google Cloud Storage

+Upload the whole content in the folder /support/public into a your bucket (this project use the name "intech").
+Then share publicly these items:

+* background_fhd.jpg
+* schema_dump_v2.gz
+* startup.sh
+* photos/*.jpg

+Furthermore add to the bucket the permission Reader for the special usel "allUsers".

+## Workers project

+This project will use the assets contained into the Assets Project.
+You can decide to host everything into a single project, if you want.
+This is only for logistics matters about the classroom!

 ### Enable Google APIs

 [if you missed this step before]